ewigl/notes/content/posts/202404/mihomo-params.en.md

 ### Background

-We haven't found any related documentation, because we only have a few parameters, so I'll just remark them here.
+Haven't found any related documentation, only a few parameters, so I'll just remark them here.

 ### Source